Holidaying with oxygen

 If you need oxygen on your holiday abroad, you’ll need to arrange it at your destination before you travel.
 UK companies generally don’t allow their equipment to be taken outside the UK.
-Your respiratory specialist or oxygen supplier can give you details of oxygen providers abroad.
 You’ll need to organise and pay for this yourself.

 You can buy or hire portable concentrators but make sure you have a spare battery pack or back-up cylinder.
 And remember your international plug adapters.
 Keep one in your hand luggage and carry a spare!